 So today’s post will help teach you how to create a Blog Business plan that can turn that side hobby (and hustle) into your full-time business that pays all the bills and more.

 A business plan charts a roadmap that your blogging business will follow to get to that place you desire.
 Remember, however, it must be written with your target audience in mind.
-There is a lot of information out there for anyone who is interested in setting up their business and require smart contract development services to help you a long.
+There is a lot of information out there for anyone who is interested in setting up their business and requires smart contract development services to help you along.

 If this seems like a lot of information, no need to worry.
 I’ve got a free worksheet to help you step-by-step in creating your own blog business plan.
 Just get signed up for access to my Resource Library, download the worksheet and you’re on your way!

 Up next are seven key steps for creating your blog business plan.
 While I will mostly use the term blog instead of business, much of this can apply to other businesses.

 The term executive summary might make you think, “but it’s just a blog!”
 You don’t have to be a Fortune 500 company before you write an executive summary for your business plan.
 Yes, even if it’s a business plan for monetizing your blog.

 While it’s the first thing you encounter in a completed business plan, it’s usually written last after all other parts have been completed.
 Don’t get carried away by the fancy term.
 Include the following items in your Executive Summary:

 1. Mission Statement